 Linting should also be applied and suggestions carefully implemented (there are dynamic callbacks)

-#6 Updated by Marco Mambelli over 1 year ago
+#6 Updated by Marco Mambelli almost 2 years ago

 - Status changed from Resolved to Assigned

 Received some new feedback from Jeff asking for some new features.

 Since changes are small I'm reopening this ticket, changes will be in v3/18588_2